Snooper and Blabber

-Snooper and Blabber is one of the three segments from The Quick Draw McGraw Show.
-This show was produced by Hanna-Barbera between September 19, 1959 and October 20, 1961, and consists of 45 episodes.
+Snooper and Blabber is one of the three component segments of The Quick Draw McGraw Show.
+The 45 individual shorts were produced by Hanna-Barbera Productions between September 19, 1959 and October 20, 1961.

 History

 Snooper and Blabber form a pair of cat and mouse detectives, respectively, working for the Super Snooper Detective Agency.
 Daws Butler voiced both characters although the first four episodes originally featured a different actor, Elliot Field, as the voice of Blabber Mouse.
 Michael Maltese crafted the stories.
 The characters have appeared in other Hanna-Barbera cartoons, including Scooby's All-Star Laff-A-Lympics and Yogi's Treasure Hunt.

-Super Snooper is more or less the one in command whenever the pair takes on a case while Blabber Mouse (a play on “blabbermouth”, not to be confused with the Merrie Melodies character Little Blabbermouse) follows whatever orders Snooper gives him.
+Super Snooper is more or less the one in command whenever the pair takes on a case while Blabber Mouse (a play on "blabbermouth", not to be confused with the Merrie Melodies character Little Blabbermouse) follows whatever orders Snooper gives him.
 Snooper's voice was patterned after Ed Gardner's Archie on the 1940s radio show Duffy's Tavern.
-Blabber speaks with a lisp, hence he calls his senior partner "Shnooper."
+Blabber speaks with a lisp, hence he calls his senior partner "Shnooper".
 It was one of the rare shows that paired a cat and mouse that were not enemies.
 Also, Snooper makes frequent contact with his agent Hazel who is never shown, but is revealed to have a Parakeet as a pet.

 Some of the pair's cartoons featured early versions of other Hanna-Barbera characters, such as Snagglepuss and Hardy Har Har.

-Appearances on Quick Draw McGraw

-Snooper and Blabber starred in the following seven-minute cartoons on The Quick Draw McGraw Show: